Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 Plant:
 ![IMG_2655](https://github.com/user-attachments/assets/bd1bf756-2438-4cf9-a669-b4ca584aae10)

+Since I knew nothing about hardware prior to this project, it was an Axolotl-level challenge for me to wire up the plant Photon, a system that had multiple inputs and outputs.
+I had to make sure that I was completing the circuit and not shorting anything.
+I also spent a lot of time going through the introductory tutorials on the inputs and outputs we used in our system to understand how the components of each circuit worked together.

+I was entirely new to writing code for firmware.
+While wiring up the hardware, I wrote test code to ensure that the inputs and outputs were working properly.
+Initially, I faced many challenges with getting firmware even onto the Photon, since my Photon seemed to have been damaged or reset.
+I spent many hours in the first few days of the project debugging the process of compiling/flashing firmware itself, with help from Jeff and other classmates.

 Wiring up the plant required testing individual components.
 I started with the button, then added the OLED screen, then one servo at a time.
 This was a generally successful strategy.